luomus/laji-pygeoapi/README.md

 ## Configuration
 The configuration file for Pygeoapi is named `pygeoapi-config.yml`.
 You can modify these files in a text editor to customize the behavior of the Pygeoapi service or connect to a different PostGIS database tables.

-Note: the config file is generated mostly automatically by the Python scripts located in the `src` directory.
+Note: the config file is generated mostly automatically by the Python scripts located in the `pygeoapi/scripts` directory.

 # Openshift Installation
 See https://github.com/luomus/laji-pygeoapi/blob/dev/openshift/README.md